SUPERAndroidAnalyzer/rfcs/text/0000-rfc-process.md

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the SUPER community and the SUPER team.
+Some changes though are *substantial*, and we ask that these be put through a bit of a design process and produce a consensus among the SUPER community and the SUPER team.

 ## When you need to follow this process

-You need to follow this process if you intend to make "substantial" changes to SUPER, any of its surrounding libraries, or the RFC process itself.
+You need to follow this process if you intend to make *substantial* changes to SUPER, any of its surrounding libraries, or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the ecosystem you are proposing to change, but may include the following: